aqiu384/p5r-walkthrough/src/walkthrough.md

 * Attempt to send calling card
 * **Mementos Palace**
     1. Shady Deal in the Shadows
+    2. [Version >= 1.0.7] Fighting for Truth of Journalism
-    2. Man of Many Faces and Debts
+    3. Man of Many Faces and Debts
-    3. Winners Don't Use Cheats
+    4. Winners Don't Use Cheats
-    4. Upstaging the Stage Mother
+    5. Upstaging the Stage Mother
-    5. The Killer Who Cleans Up Trash
+    6. The Killer Who Cleans Up Trash
-    6. Daughter's Just a Meal Ticket
+    7. Daughter's Just a Meal Ticket
-    7. A Mother's Aggression
+    8. A Mother's Aggression
 ##### Evening
 * Call Kawakami for massage
-* Death Rank 10 Romance
+* Death Rank 10 Romance (Romance route only)
-* Free time if on Death Rank 10 Friendship

 ---
 #### Wed 11/2